emoose0/3lang/README.md

 will yield the same results and won't return an error

 A `[` or `(` does not require a corresponding `]` or `)`.
 However, every `{` (loop start) requires a `}` to be interpreted without errors
+## Formatting code
+The interpreter ignores all tabs, spaces, and newlines.
+Because of this I recommend putting effort into formatting your code so it's easier to read